manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example dict -->
 The keywords dictionary type.
 Known values are 'crc' and 'keywords'.
 Optional, default is 'keywords'.

 Keywords dictionary mode (dict=keywords), (greatly) reduces indexing impact and enable substring searches on huge collections.
-That mode is supported both for plain and RT indexes.
+That mode is supported both for plain and RT tables.

 CRC dictionaries never store the original keyword text in the index.
 Instead, keywords are replaced with their control sum value (calculated using FNV64) both when searching and indexing, and that value is used internally in the index.

 That approach has two drawbacks.
 First, there is a chance of control sum collision between several pairs of different keywords, growing quadratically with the number of unique keywords in the index.
 However, it is not a big concern as a chance of a single FNV64 collision in a dictionary of 1 billion entries is approximately 1:16, or 6.25 percent.
 And most dictionaries will be much more compact that a billion keywords, as a typical spoken human language has in the region of 1 to 10 million word forms.)
 Second, and more importantly, substring searches are not directly possible with control sums.
 Manticore alleviated that by pre-indexing all the possible substrings as separate keywords (see [min_prefix_len](../../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#min_prefix_len), [min_infix_len](../../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#min_infix_len) directives).
 That actually has an added benefit of matching substrings in the quickest way possible.
-But at the same time pre-indexing all substrings grows the index size a lot (factors of 3-10x and even more would not be unusual) and impacts the indexing time respectively, rendering substring searches on big indexes rather impractical.
+But at the same time pre-indexing all substrings increases the index size a lot (factors of 3-10x and even more would not be unusual) and impacts the indexing time respectively, rendering substring searches on big indexes rather impractical.

 Keywords dictionary fixes both these drawbacks.
 It stores the keywords in the index and performs search-time wildcard expansion.
 For example, a search for a 'test\*'prefix could internally expand to 'test|tests|testing' query based on the dictionary contents.
 That expansion is fully transparent to the application, except that the separate per-keyword statistics for all the actually matched keywords would now also be reported.

 For substring (infix) search extended wildcards may be used.
 Special symbols like '?' and '%' are supported along with substring (infix) search (e.g. "t?st\*","run%","\*abc\*").
 Note, however, these wildcards work only with dict=keywords, and not elsewhere.

 Indexing with keywords dictionary should be 1.1x to 1.3x slower compared to regular, non-substring indexing - but times faster compared to substring indexing (either prefix or infix).
-Index size should only be slightly bigger that than of the regular non-substring index, with a 1..10% percent total difference.
+Index size should only be slightly bigger that than of the regular non-substring table, with a 1..10% percent total difference.
 Regular keyword searching time must be very close or identical across all three discussed index kinds (CRC non-substring, CRC substring, keywords).
 Substring searching time can vary greatly depending on how many actual keywords match the given substring (in other words, into how many keywords does the search term expand).
 The maximum number of keywords matched is restricted by the [expansion_limit](../../Server_settings/Searchd.md#expansion_limit) directive.

 Essentially, keywords and CRC dictionaries represent the two different trade-off substring searching decisions.
 You can choose to either sacrifice indexing time and index size in favor of top-speed worst-case searches (CRC dictionary), or only slightly impact indexing time but sacrifice worst-case searching time when the prefix expands into very many keywords (keywords dictionary).